create3000/x_ite/docs/_posts/components/HAnim/HAnimHumanoid.md

 #### Warnings

 - Index values for HanimHumanoid skin IndexedFaceSet, *skinCoord* and skinNormal nodes must all be consistently defined together with HAnimJoint HAnimSegment and HAnimDisplacer nodes for proper skin animation.
-- Top-level Coordinate or CoordinateDouble node must include containerField='*skinCoord*' for proper validation and operation.
+- Top-level Coordinate or CoordinateDouble node must include `containerField='skinCoord'` for proper validation and operation.
 - (X3D version 4.0 draft) requires X3D `profile='Full'` or else include `<component name='HAnim' level='2'/>`
 - For X3D3 HAnim1, spelling of component name is 'H-Anim' (including hyphen)